giuliagonnella/TRFprojections/README.md

 # TRFprojections
-First tray of using GitHub for the TFR projections
+First try of using GitHub for the TFR projections